 There are many reasons behind why I run small group antenatal classes and 1:1 sessions and one of them is because you may be preparing for birth after loss – a small group can feel more supportive, while giving you an antenatal course with other parents or you may prefer 1:1 sessions to talk openly and prepare around your own fears and emotions.
 There’s no right way with this, it is what feels best for you.

 I have also experienced babyloss – my third child died when he was three days old.
-This has given me an insight into babyloss and grief and this has enabled me to work with a lot of grieving parents when they are pregnant again.
+This has given me a unique insight into babyloss and grief and this has enabled me to work with a number of grieving parents when they are pregnant again.